baking-bad/etherlink-bridge/tezos/tests/README.md

     - check new key is added for transaction with different `base_withdrawer`
     - check new key is added for transaction with different `payload` and ticket amount
     - check new key is added for transaction with different `l2_caller`
-    - check new key is added for transaction with different `ticketer`
-    - check new key is added for transaction with different ticket `content`

 - [x] test_should_reject_duplicate_withdrawal
     - check rejection when initiated by the same provider